Deutsche Telekom Imposing Quotas for Female Managers

 - Telekom, based in Bonn, will use tools like recruitment policy and executive development programs to reach the targets.
 It will expand the company’s parental leave, child care and flextime programs.

 - In 2008, women held 13% of such positions.
 Telekom said it was the first of the 30 companies in the blue-chip DAX index to impose such a quota.

 - “It is a matter of social fairness and a categorical necessity for our success,” CEO Rene Obermann told The Associated Press, adding that “having a greater number of women at the top will quite simply enable us to operate better”.

 - A company spokesman said that by setting a quota and reporting on progress, the company aims to create momentum – and pressure – internally, especially given how 60% of German graduates are women.
 “This is not about hiring women just for the sake of hiring women but about achieving a competitive edge by tapping into talent.”

 Sources: The Associated Press, Deutsche Welle

-- Mining Women for the Boardroom
+- Europe Bringing Women Into the Boardroom

 - Parents Turning Down Jobs Because of High Childcare Costs